TwelveYC/network-vi/README.md

 scipy
 pymysql
 and so on
+## How to use it

-after clone this project,if you want to use this project , rather than develop again . because Django server has some requirement on local mysql database,yo you just use
+Because Django server has some requirement on local mysql database,yo you just use
 ### python manage.py runserver
 to runn the local server, then you can enter http://localhost/analysis/